ChittojiMuraliSreeKrishna/Front_End_codes/Vannila_Javascript/Colors-change/README.md

 this will change the colors by rgba codes

 # project1-2.html
-this will change the colors by hex codes
+this will change the colors by hex code